devdanzin/cpython_fusil_report/cpython_report.md

 The "Python versions" field reports the tags used in CPython's issue tracker, which will under-represent older versions as those tags get removed or aren't added as versions leave the maintainance window.
+To complement this field, versions are also collected from the PRs for an issue.

 The "PRs" field lists all PRs that link to the issue, regardless of status (open, merged, closed without merging etc.).